amrutanshu-mohanty/EE-224-IITB-CPU/README.md

  - Our CPU is a finite state machine with 22 different states.
 Each instruction has been broken down into 2-3 states, based on the tasks being performed.
- - Appropriate state tables are made, which has the tasks to be per formed when in a state.
+ - Appropriate state tables are made, which have the tasks to be performed when in a state.
 A circuit has also been designed for each instruction, based on the components used in the states.
- - Finally, a top-level circuit has been designed, which incorporates sev eral multiplexers that are used to control the inputs fed into compo nents.
-Their select lines controlled by outputs of the FSM.
+ - Finally, a top-level circuit has been designed, which incorporates several multiplexers that are used to control the inputs fed into components.
+Their select lines are controlled by outputs of the FSM.
  - All components have been designed structurally in VHDL, from using logic gates for the 16-bit Kogge-Stone adder to using D-flipflops for every register.
 Only the final FSM uses behavioural architecture.
  - In order to verify our handiwork, the code in VHDL is supported by a comprehensive Testbench, to simulate the instructions.
- - For the ease of loading various instructions into the CPU, a python script has been created which takes in assembly line inputs and gen erates a text file which is then read by the VHDL code for the memory.
+ - For the ease of loading various instructions into the CPU, a python script has been created which takes in assembly line inputs and generates a text file which is then read by the VHDL code for the memory.
- - A synchronous reset signal has been implemented, that sets the FSM to a default state while resetting the program counter, tem poarary registers and register file too.
+ - A synchronous reset signal has been implemented that sets the FSM to a default state while resetting the program counter, temporary registers and register file too.